 There is no doubt that I will slip up from time to time and eat a big plate of spaghetti – one of my weaknesses.
 However, as with all aspects of recovery and healthy living, baby steps is the best way to make change, for it is in our little successes that we are able to create major changes.

-I encourage you, if you’re even thinking about healthier living, to read up on inflammation and heart disease, diabetes, and strokes – and then join me in doing whatever you are able to eat in a way that promotes health and longevity.
+I encourage you, if you’re even thinking about healthier living and healthy eating to read up on inflammation and heart disease, diabetes, and strokes – and then join me in doing whatever you are able to eat in a way that promotes health and longevity.

 Another one of my healthier habits is using meditation to quiet my mind.